Menu

 Reliance on law protecting Indigenous Peoples´ Rights and Natural Habitats

-Worldwide, plants and animals are disappearing at an alarming rate, and the natural systems that all species depend on are at serious risk.
-Most States are entitled to exercise its powers to enact legislation or create policies to protect species and the habitat in which they are found.
+Globally, plants and animals are disappearing at an alarming rate, and the natural systems that all species depend on are at serious risk.
+Most States are entitled to exercise powers to enact legislation or create policies to protect species and the habitats in which they are found.
 We all have a right to demand the protection of habitats and species as they are part of our natural heritage, and they have an ecological, educational, recreational, and scientific value.
 Sometimes the habitats and species are not properly protected as States may carry out activities which endanger species and their habitats or give permission for private companies to carry out such activities.

 Conservation lists

-Such conservation measures are usually found in the form of lists of threatened or endangered species which require special protection.
+Conservation measures are usually found in the form of lists of threatened or endangered species which require special protection.
 Such species can be protected in different ways depending on the threat they face.

 One example of this is Virunga National Park in the Democratic Republic of Congo (DRC), where the DRC laws and regulations prohibit environmentally harmful activities such as oil exploration and exploitation.